rohit01/blog_backup/_posts/technology/2015-04-12-ansible-meetup-knowlarity.md

 **Speaker**: [@ImNagri](https://twitter.com/ImNagri)
 **Slides**: [click here](/res/posts/ansible-meetup-knowlarity/running-ansible-via-api/slides.pdf)
 **Summary**: In this talk, Hussain demonstrated how to use ansible as a python library and expose custom APIs.
 His project used a python flask to expose web APIs which were being called from a remote server.
-The remote server had a beautiful WebUI built using bootstrap + javascript.
+The remote server had a beautiful WebUI built using bootstrap and javascript.
 The architecture was discussed in detail.

 ### AWS Management with Ansible
 ---